adnanrimedzo/deblock-exercise/README.md

 **Background:**

-DeblockFlights is a flights search solution which aggregates flight results initially from 2 different suppliers (CrazyAir and ToughJet).
+DeblockFlights is a flightDtos search solution which aggregates flightDto results initially from 2 different suppliers (CrazyAir and ToughJet).
 A future iteration (not part of the test) may add more suppliers.

 **What is required:**